Florida’s Water Ski Regulations

 - No one may ski or use another aquaplaning device while impaired by alcohol or other drugs.

-The operator of a vessel towing a skier may not pull the skier close enough to a fixed object or another vessel that there is risk of collision.
+Additionally, Florida’s waterskiing regulations require the operator of a vessel towing a skier may not pull the skier close enough to a fixed object or another vessel that there is risk of collision.

 Florida’s Divers-Down Flag Requirements

 - The size of divers-down flags displayed on vessels must be at least 20 inches by 24 inches, and a stiffener is required to keep the flag unfurled.
 Divers-down flags on vessels must be displayed above the vessel’s highest point so that the flag’s visibility is not obstructed in any direction.

 - Diver-down symbols displayed from the water must be at least 12 inches by 12 inches and can be in the form of a flag or a buoy.
 The buoys must be three or four sided and have a divers-down symbol displayed on each of the flat sides.
 A divers-down buoy may not be used or displayed on a vessel.

 - Divers must make reasonable efforts to stay within 300 feet of a divers-down flag or buoy on open waters (all waterways other than rivers, inlets or navigation channels) and within 100 feet of a flag within rivers, inlets, or navigation channels.

 - Vessel operators must make a reasonable effort to maintain a distance of at least 300 feet from divers-down flags or buoys on open waters and at least 100 feet from flags or buoys on rivers, inlets or navigation channels.
 Vessels approaching divers-down flags or buoys closer than 300 feet in open water and 100 feet in rivers, inlets and navigation channels must slow to idle speed.

 - When divers are out of the water, a dive flag or buoy may not be displayed.